Gender Incongruence and Gender Dysphoria

 • Have negative feelings toward their genitals

 For example, a young girl may insist she will grow a penis and become a boy; she may stand to urinate.
 A boy may fantasize about being female and avoid rough-and-tumble play and competitive games.
 He may also wish to be rid of his penis and testes.
-For boys with gender incongruence, distress at the physical changes of puberty is often followed by a request for treatment to make their body more feminine.
+For children with gender incongruence, distress at the physical changes of puberty is often followed by a request for treatment to make their body consistent with their gender identity.

 • A doctor's evaluation, based on standard psychiatric criteria